 Coordinated by SDSU Extension Community Vitality Specialists Peggy Schlechter and Ann Taecker, the Small Business Basics program covers an extensive list of topics, including writing or updating business plans, tax and licensing, employee relations, pricing and marketing, customer service, social media, and aspects of financing.

 The 2020 Census will provide a snapshot of our nation—who we are, where we live, and so much more.
 The 2020 Census will provide data that will impact communities for the next decade, inform hundreds of billions in federal funding every year, and determine congressional representation.

 April 20, 2020

 SDSU Extension is rescheduling the third annual Energize Conference to October 7-8, 2020 in order to comply with CDC guidelines and to protect the population from COVID-19.

-The SDSU Extension Community Vitality Team and community of Lemmon will host the Energize!
-Exploring Innovative Rural Communities Conference April 30 - May 1, 2019 in downtown Lemmon businesses.
+The SDSU Extension Community Vitality Team and the Community of Milbank are teaming up to host the Energize!
+Exploring Innovative Rural Communities Conference May 5-6, 2020 in Milbank, South Dakota.